-One app ensures your business will never escape Microsoft licensing.
+One app ensures most businesses will never escape Microsoft licensing.

 Wouldn’t it be nice to envision a day when you never have to use a Microsoft application or operating system again?
 The outfit from Redmond wouldn’t still have most of the world hooked to their licenses or O365 subscriptions if not for just one tool in their box.
 It’s not Active Directory, Outlook, Teams or even Word.
 It’s Microsoft Excel.